wlanslovenija/nodewatcher/docs/development.rst

-Setting up the development environment
+Setting Up the Development Environment
 ======================================

 In order to make nodewatcher development as simple as possible, a Docker_ development environment can be built from the provided Dockerfile.
 To help with preparing the environment and running common tasks, `Docker Compose`_ configuration is also provided.
 This section describes how to use both to work on nodewatcher.
 It is assumed that Docker and `Docker Compose` are already installed, so in order to install them, please follow the guides on their respective pages.